 Article 19 is influenced by the 1st Amendment of the Constitution of the USA with the title “Freedom of speech or the Press”.

-Sovereignty & Integrity of India, Security of state, Friendly Relations with Foreign states, Public Order, Decency/Morality, Contempt of Court, Defamation, and Incitement to an offense.
+Sovereignty & Integrity of India, Security of state, Friendly Relations with Foreign states, Public Order, Decency/Morality, Contempt of Court, Defamation, and Incitement to an offence.

 Freedom of Assembly

-Under Freedom of Assembly, clause 19 (1) (b) was born that states “Right to assemble peacefully”.
+Under Freedom of Assembly the clause 19 (1) (b) was born that states “Right to assemble peacefully”.

-The above rights are curtailed under clause 19 (3) that restricts under Sovereignty, Integrity, and Public order.
+The above rights are curtailed under clause 19 (3) which restricts under Sovereignty, Integrity, and Public order.

 The rights are limited under Legal Process, Criminal Trespass, Criminal Force against Public Officers, Using force on Citizens, and Possession of property.